greyovo/OnlyViewer/README_en.md

 We recommend you to open this project in IDEA.

-### Why the OCR is unavailable?
-Thre OCR function depends on Baidu OCR API, which needs to be updated monthly.
-Sign up your Baidu account [here](https://login.bce.baidu.com/) (English is supported) and follow the instruction to get your own key.
-Replace the strings `API_KEY` and `SECRET_KEY` at [src/onlyviewer/display/java/model/Ocr.java](src/onlyviewer/display/java/model/Ocr.java) with your own ones.
-Then rebuild the project.

-Also you can use Google's OCR as a replacement.

 ### I have downloaded all the dependencies, why still so many errors? (say some getter or setter doesn't exist)
 Install the **Lombok Plugin** in your IDEA or Eclipse, otherwise the editor would come up with false alarms.